-Belonging to the Kerama Islands, Geruma Island, the smallest of the inhabited islands in Zamami Village, is connected to Aka Island by bridge.
-During the Ryukyu Dynasty, Geruma Island was a relay point for ships sailing between China and Naha.
-As there were many reefs around the island, it was necessary to be accompanied by an excellent sailor, and Geruma Island prospered as a boatmen village, similar to other islands belonging the Kerama Islands chain.
+Part of the Kerama Islands, Geruma Island, the smallest of the inhabited islands administered as Zamami Village, is connected to Aka Island by bridge.
+During the Ryukyu Kingdom era, Geruma Island was a relay point for ships sailing between China and Naha.
+As there were many reefs around the island, it was necessary to be accompanied by an expert sailor, and Geruma Island prospered as a boatmen village, similar to other islands belonging to the Kerama Islands chain.
 As you cross the Aka Bridge and move along the coast, you will come across a settlement.
 When strolling through the quiet village and fields with the Fukugi trees standing tall, time flows slowly, creating a somewhat nostalgic feel.
-The nature on the island remains untouched, as it is a protected area for the local Kerama deer population, which have been designated as a national Natural Monument.
+The nature on the island remains untouched, as it is a protected area for the local Kerama deer population, which have been designated as a National Natural Monument.

-Literature exists to this day showing that, during the Ryukyu Dynasty, Kerama deer were brought from the Satsuma Province (now Kagoshima Prefecture) and released in the Kerama Islands.
+Literature exists to this day showing that, during the Ryukyu Kingdom, Kerama deer were brought from the Satsuma Province (now Kagoshima Prefecture) and released in the Kerama Islands.
 Not long after, the deer became an endemic wild species adapted to the island.
-Because both the population and environment are limited, the deer have been designated as a Natural Monument and nationally protected species.
+Because both the population and environment are limited, the deer have been designated as a National Natural Monument and a protected species.
 With large eyes and a white heart-shaped pattern below the tail, the deer carry a distinguishable cuteness.

-Ferry: Tomari Port – Aka Port (Around 50 minutes by High Speed Boat, around 1 hour and 30 minutes by ferry)
+By sea : Tomari Port – Aka Port (Around 50 minutes by High Speed Boat, around 90 minutes by ferry)

-You can reach Geruma by having the inn you are staying at take you there, or a on rental bicycle.
+You can reach Geruma Island by asking someone at your lodgings to take you there, or make the journey by rental bicycle.

 Area / Population: 1.15 km² / Around 60 people